tidyverse/purrr/revdep/problems.md

 ## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘fitdistrplus’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
+    ```

+# analysisPipelines

+Version: 1.0.0

+## In both

+*   checking package dependencies ...
+NOTE
+    ```
+    Packages which this enhances but not available for checking:
+      ‘SparkR’ ‘reticulate’
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
+    Namespace in Imports field not imported from: ‘devtools’
-      ‘Rcpp’ ‘magrittr’
       All declared Imports should be used.
     ```